Maiki94/FIA/README.md

 # FIA

-Assigment for the FIA, the goal is to build two models for Fraud dectection.
+Assignment for the FIA: The goal is to build two models for fraud detection.

 ## ⚙️ Installation & Setup